The huge advantage and opportunity of using QR code for recruiting is limitless.

-The advantages of using QR Codes in recruiting is big.
-QR codes were invented to support smartphone users, something the recruiting-tools community hasn’t invested a great deal of time in despite the widespread usage of smartphones.
+QR codes were invented to support mobile users, something the recruiting community hasn’t invested a great deal of time despite the widespread usage of smartphones.

 Potential candidates could be on the subway, reading the paper, or walking down the street, and with the push of a button be immediately taken to follow-up information or a job application.